BizUnit/BizUnit/README.md

 Install-Package BizUnit.Core
 ```

-The NuGet packages for all test step libraries are independantly packaged.
+The NuGet packages for all test step libraries are now independantly packaged.
 The common BizUnit test steps previously packaged with BizUnit are now packaged seperately as [BizUnit.TestSteps](https://www.nuget.org/packages/BizUnit.TestSteps/), the NuGet package may be installed as follows:
 ```
 Install-Package BizUnit.TestSteps
 ```